Reading Time: 16 minutes

 - 12. What controls are in place related to payment of payroll and ensuring my global team is paid on time?

-The Global PEO is legally on the hook to pay the client’s employees irrespective of whether the client pays the Global PEO.
+The Global PEO is legally on the hook to pay the customer’s employees irrespective of whether the client pays the Global PEO.
 For this reason, their contract with you should carefully consider and balance this risk, to ensure solvency of the business.
 Additionally, the Global PEO should be able to boast a 99.9% (or higher) payroll accuracy rate.

 For example, in the Philippines, it’s customary to offer a bag of rice to an employee as an annual benefit.
 In the Netherlands, if an employee is injured on the job the company is on the hook to pay the employee approximately 91% of base pay during the first year after and 80% of base pay during the second year.